-Know Your Customer — or KYC, for short — is the process of verifying a customer's identity.
-In some sectors, like finance, it's a must have , bound by strict anti-money laundering legislation.
-In other industries, like retail and tech, it's become a necessary compliance procedure to mitigate fraud.
+Know Your Customer — or KYC, for short — is the process of verifying a customer’s identity.
+In some sectors, like finance, KYC is a necessary step in customer due diligence to comply with anti-money laundering (AML) regulations.
+In other industries, like retail and tech, KYC has become a necessary compliance procedure to mitigate fraud.

 - What is KYC and what are its benefits?